Experience the First MayDay Parade and Festival in Powderhorn Park

 Filmmaker Jim Gambone asks attendees about the May Day tradition.
 The older interviewees make the connection to the event’s radical backstory that many contemporary MayDay attendees likely don’t know as it weaves in historic photos of union and labor-led May Day marches of the past.
 Other commentators observe what the South Minneapolis event would become in the years to come as an African-American parade watcher articulately summarizes the event’s esprit of inclusion and diversity.
 One woman muses about just wanting to be out in the warmth of the sun, which, depending on how spring is showing up in early May, has a considerable impact on the event.

-Weather permitting, this weekend marks the 45th MayDay Celebration in Powderhorn Park.
-Financial struggles for In the Heart of the Beast Puppet and Mask Theater are stoking fears that it could be the last.
-And, in fact, it is the last MayDay Parade under the creative and spiritual guidance of master artist Sandy Spieler.
+2019 marked the 45 MayDay Celebration in Powderhorn Park.
+At the time, financial struggles for In the Heart of the Beast Puppet and Mask Theater were stoking fears that it could be the last.
+And, in fact, it was the last MayDay Parade under the creative and spiritual guidance of master artist Sandy Spieler.
 Long before Julie Taymor brought a new power of puppetry to the world stage with The Lion King, Spieler and her collaborators were recapturing the ancient and original performing art form and taking it to the streets of the south side.
-The theater troops that had merged to become HOTB effectively infused radical, early ’70s “flower power” into the traditional union-focused May Day demonstration.
-The maypole, in HOTB’s incarnation, has grown into the towering Tree of Life puppet, which is now older than most of the 50,000-plus people who will fill the giant natural amphitheater that is Powderhorn Park on May Day.
+The theater troops that had merged to become HOTB effectively infused radical, early '70s "flower power" into the traditional union-focused May Day demonstration.
+The maypole, in HOTB’s incarnation, has grown into the towering Tree of Life puppet, which is now older than most of the 50,000-plus people who filled the giant natural amphitheater that was Powderhorn Park on May Day 2019.

 Colleen Sheehy curated an exhibit at the Weisman Art Museum about the HOTB called Theater of Wonder: 25 Years in the Heart of the Beast.
 In the companion catalogue, Sheehy aptly described how the spectacle’s, "seriousness of its subjects and themes alternates with the zaniness of circus performances or the joyousness of a parade.
 Through its art and vision, In the Heart of the Beast offers us something that often seems in short supply today – the ability to reimagine the world and ourselves, to hope."